Check before you travel

 Journeys may take longer than before, so plan for delays.

-From November 2024, the EU plans to introduce a new digital border check called the Entry/Exit System which will affect British nationals travelling to countries in the Schengen area.
+The EU plans to introduce a new digital border check called the Entry/Exit System which will affect British nationals travelling to countries in the Schengen area.
 Additional checks will take place which may cause increased wait times.
 Find out more about the EU Entry/Exit System.

 Prepare your car